thien/AISearch/paper.md

 I have found that the cooling method has an insignificant factor in contributing to the effectiveness of the tour length.

+## Probablistic Path Switching

+Our cost functions will be the length of the generated tours.

+Possibly the most defining aspect of the annealing method, we may sometimes have to accept the worse tour as it may be the stepping stone that could get close to the global minima as opposed to staying in the local minima.
+The probability will depend on the value of T, the current temperature.
+I have chosen the three methods as below as my probability function.

+	1. e^(lo - l1 / T)
+	2. e^(-lo / T)

+These formulas all decrease proportional to the number of steps incremented already.
+They grow in an exponential fashion, in order to simulate the temperature of a object cooling.
+The cooler the object, the less likely we will take the neighbouring tour.

 ---------------------------------------------------------------------------

-## B - Genetic Algorithm
+# B - Genetic Algorithm

 Our genetic algorithm works as follows:

 	- A population of size N is generated
 	- Children are created from the population using a crossover method
 	- The child face a mutation based on probability
 	- with N amount of children generated, this will be the new population
 	- The best child in the population will be the most favorite tour;
 	- repeat for as many generations as liked.

-### Generation of Population
+## Generation of Population

-At the first generation, each member of the population is generated randomly; such that each member has a random sort of a numbers which represent the tours.
-A tour-length is generated based on tour.
-Issues related to this may include:

-- Population will have incredibly contrasting results; with a good chance of a generated path being poor, tour-size wise.
--

-Another method I have considered is to generate each member of the population by a basic greedy closest neighboring algorithm.
-This would allow us to ensure that the starting population will start with a relatively good results.
-There may be several issues related to this:

-- More computationally expensive to produce
+Results from our utility factor will be here.

+## Crossover

+Crossover Takes a large factor in the process.

+### Choice of Parents

+#### Random Choice

+Parents are randomly chosen to crossover.

+#### Supreme Choice

+This method chooses the best parents to crossover.

-### Crossover Method
+### Crossover Methods

-#### Vanilla Method

 #### PMX Method

- partially mapped crossover, goldberg & lingle (1985)
+ Partially Mapped Crossover, (Goldberg & Lingle [1985]) has been theoried

 #### Split Method